Ranges of electromagnetic radiation.

 Adjacent to the light spectrum visible to the human eye is the short-wave UV range (ultraviolet radiation) on the one side, and the long-wave IR range (infrared radiation) on the other.
 These contrasting peripheral areas are partly visible to other organisms.

-Relative spectral distribution Se (λ) of high pressure mercury vapour discharge.
+Relative spectral distribution Se (λ) of high pressure mercury vapor discharge.

 In line and band spectra, gaps exist that separate individual radiation areas from each other.